AyrtonBayer25/CREAM_analytics/README.md

 ## My Submissions
 1.

-## My Hackathon Experience
-This is my first ever hackathon i have participated in.
-I have created dashboards and visualizations thorughout my career in data science however these are my first dashboards implemented off smart contracts.

 It was a truly great experience that encourages me to further pursue my data science background in an applicabale manner using dune analytics and smart contracts.